filamentphp/filament/packages/tables/docs/03-columns/02-text.md

 ## Customizing the text size

-Text columns have small font size by default, but you may change this to any of the following options: `TextColumnSize::ExtraSmall`, `TextColumnSize::Small`, `TextColumnSize::Medium`, or `TextColumnSize::Large`.
+Text columns have small font size by default, but you may change this to `TextColumnSize::ExtraSmall`, `TextColumnSize::Medium`, or `TextColumnSize::Large`.

 For instance, you may make the text larger using `size(TextColumnSize::Large)`: